LukaszObara/HOG_Descriptor/README.md

 # HOG_Descriptor
-Code of Histogram of Oriented Gradients
+Code for Histogram of Oriented Gradients